If we were to generate some random data from a normal distribution with the following code,

 And our S-value function

-Compare the span of these functions and the information they provide to the compatibility interval provided by the forest plot.
+Compare the span of these functions and the information they provide to the consonance interval provided by the forest plot.
 We are now no longer limited to interpreting an arbitrarily chosen interval by mindless analytic decisions often built into statistical packages by default.